nextania/.github/profile/README.md

 ----

 ## Notice
-Nextflow projects are protected by their licenses.
-Before modifying, publishing, or using Nextflow Projects make sure you are following their licenses.
+Nextflow projects are protected by their licenses (usually the GNU General Public License or similar).
+Before modifying, publishing, or using Nextflow projects please make sure you are following their licenses.
+Thank you.